prusnak/suez/README.md

 By default it uses LND (`lncli`).
 You can use it with C-Lightning as follows:

-`poetry run python ./suez --client=C-Lightning`
+`poetry run ./suez --client=C-Lightning`

 If you need to pass additional options to the lncli/lightning-cli you can do so:

-`poetry run python ./suez --client=C-Lightning --client-args=--conf=/usr/local/etc/lightningd-bitcoin.conf`
+`poetry run ./suez --client=C-Lightning --client-args=--conf=/usr/local/etc/lightningd-bitcoin.conf`

 Adding support requires writing a client similar to lndclient.py and instantiating it in suez.py.